- Start date: September

 - the MSC/PgDip meet the management requirement for registration with the Scottish Social Services Council

 Why this course?

+Consensus is growing that residential child care practice is complex, challenging and requires requisite knowledge, skills and capacities of the workforce.
 If children and young people are to have positive care experiences which improve their life chances, then those who care for them, and those who support those who care for them, must be supported in developing and maintaining that knowledge.

 By taking this course, you can expect to experience development in your knowledge, skills and relational capacities in practice.
 You can also expect to contribute to professional leadership, practice development and research and evaluation in your own agency and possibly beyond.

 What you’ll study